-The panel were presented with evidence from 1 randomised controlled trial (RECOVERY - Horby and Landray 2021).
+The panel were presented with evidence from 1 randomised controlled trial (RECOVERY - Horby and Landray 2022).
 This study looked at people aged 12 and over who were hospitalised because of COVID-19.
 The treatment was casirivimab and imdevimab (also called Ronapreve, REGEN-COV or REGEN-COV2).
+The study recruited people between September 2020 and May 2021, before the emergence of the Omicron variant.

-The panel agreed that the evidence from this study showed that there was no marked difference or benefit in the overall population when treated with casirivimab and imdevimab compared to usual care (critical outcomes were mortality, duration of hospitalisation, and progression to invasive mechanical ventilation).
+The panel agreed that the evidence from this study showed that there was no significant difference in benefit in the overall population (seropositive and seronegative) when treated with casirivimab and imdevimab compared to usual care (critical outcomes were mortality, duration of hospitalisation, and progression to invasive mechanical ventilation).

-The panel also discussed whether there were significant differences in benefit between and within subgroups of the treatment population.
+The panel also discussed whether there were significant differences in benefit between and within subgroups of interest in the treatment population.
 The evidence showed that in people who were seropositive, there was no benefit.
 However, in people who were seronegative there was a statistically significant reduction in mortality when treated with casirivimab and imdevimab compared to usual care (NNT = around 20).
 The difference between the results for seronegative and seropositive groups was statistically significant.